-Ellen is a Research Associate at the Centre for Regional, Economic and Social Research at Sheffield Hallam University, with research expertise in the voluntary sector, public services and state-voluntary sector relationships.
+Ellen is a Research Fellow at the Centre for Regional, Economic and Social Research at Sheffield Hallam University, with research expertise in the voluntary sector, public services and state-voluntary sector relationships.
 She has extensive experience in a range of qualitative research techniques, such as in-depth interviewing, focus groups, and discursive documentary analysis.
 Ellen has particular expertise in researching organisations within the voluntary sector.

 Her PhD – completed in June 2015 – explored state-voluntary sector relationships, using in-depth interviews and discursive analysis of national policy across four decades.
 Since joining CRESR, she has worked on studies for the Office of the First Minister and Deputy First Minister of Northern Ireland, the Holocaust Memorial Day Trust, the Heritage Lottery, Rotherham CVS, and the Foundations for Independent Living Trust.
 She is currently working on a range of projects, including an evaluation of the Early Action Neighbourhood Fund, a five-year project funded by a coalition of funders including the Big Lottery, Esmee Fairbairn Trust and Comic Relief, investing in early action partnerships in three locations across England.